HeroesToolChest/HeroesDataParser/README.md

 ### -s, --storage-path
 If the `storage-type` argument is set to `game` or `mods`, then this option is required to specify the path of the `Heroes of the Storm` directory or an already extracted `mods` directory.
 This option is not used with the `online` storage type.

+If on `Linux` or `macOS` and providing an extracted `mods` directory, ensure that all directories and files are in lowercase characters.

 See the [`casc-extract`](#casc-extract) command for more information about extracting the data files.

 ***